danisztls/hugo-minimal/README.md

 This is a minimal but not bare template for quickly deploying Hugo projects from scratch.
-Cloning this is is better than `hugo new site <dir>`.
+Cloning this is is better than running `hugo new site <dir>`.

 It include a few batteries: